 However, partial paralysis or reduced sensation are also possible.
 Complete injuries tend to be permanent, while some people with incomplete spinal cord injuries may be able to regain some or most of their function with sufficient help.

-In most cases, to recover compensation for paralysis, you would need to establish the theory of negligence.
+In most cases, to recover compensation for paralysis, your Los Angeles paralysis attorney would need to establish the theory of negligence.
 This means proving four main elements: duty, breach of duty, causation, and damages.
 In California, if you are successful at proving negligence, you may be able to recover special damages (economic damages) and general damages (noneconomic damages).
 There may be future damages that you can only prove by retaining experts to analyze your life expectancy and degree of impairment, and to offer opinions about the value of those future damages.

 General damages are damages that are intangible, which a jury believes naturally flow from a particular type of injury.
 They may include pain and suffering as well as loss of enjoyment.
 For example, if you previously did competitive skating as a hobby and become a quadriplegic due to somebody else's decision to text and drive, you may enjoy your life less because of your inability to participate in this activity.

 Paralysis is a devastating condition that can significantly affect an accident victim's family as well as the injured individual.
-Accordingly, a spouse may be able to claim loss of consortium and household services.Consult a Los Angeles Attorney to Protect Your Rights after an Accident
+Accordingly, a spouse may be able to claim loss of consortium and household services.Consult a Paralysis Attorney in Los Angeles to Protect Your Rights after an Accident

 If you suffer paralysis because of someone else's negligence in a car accident or another avoidable event, the Los Angeles lawyers at Sharifi Firm are ready to assist you.
 Even if your injury is severe, the attorney or insurer for the responsible party may try to cast some of the blame for an accident on you, in order to reduce the responsible party's exposure.
 Sharifi Firm also represents individuals in Rancho Cucamonga, Riverside, San Bernardino, and Temecula, among other Southern California cities.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.